Singapore Market extends losses

-The top performing stock in Straits Times Index constituents was Yangzijiang Shipbuilding which rose 3.05% to S$1.35, while the bottom performing stock was Mapletree Logistics Trust, falling 1.77% to S$1.66.
+The top performing stock in Straits Times Index constituents was Yangzijiang Shipbuilding which rose 2.33% to S$1.32, while the bottom performing stock was SATS - Singapore Airport Terminal Services, falling 5.3% to S$2.68.

 Powered by Capital Market - Live News